• Home

 While St. George’s Day, St. David’s Day and St. Andrew’s Day don’t see much in the way of celebration, St. Patrick is the patron saint which gives much of the UK, and indeed the world, an excuse to party.

 Regardless of whether they have Irish heritage or not, people across the globe make a point of celebrating on the 17th March.
-Of course it’s no secret that it’s St. Patrick’s Day’s association with alcohol that is the cause of its universal appeal.
+Of course, it’s no secret that it’s St. Patrick’s Day’s association with alcohol is the cause of its universal appeal.

 However, while the drinks are flowing and the parties are in full swing, it is important to remember that drinking sensibly should always be your key consideration.
 To do this, be sure to think about the following.